docker-flow/docker-flow-proxy/articles/docker-swarm.md

 ejsjwyw5y92560179pk5drid4    node-3    Accepted    Ready   Active
 ```

 The star tells us which node we can currently using.
-The *manager status* indicates that *node-1* is the *leader*.
+The *manager status* indicates that the *node-1* is the *leader*.

 ![Docker Swarm cluster with three nodes](img/swarm-nodes.png)

-In production environment we would probably set more than one node to be a leader and, thus, avoid deployment downtime if one of them fails.
+In a production environment, we would probably set more than one node to be a leader and, thus, avoid deployment downtime if one of them fails.
 For the purpose of this demo, having one leader should suffice.

 Deploying Container To The Cluster
 ----------------------------------